keish1004/reversi/README.md

 ### Moving a game
 1. The black player is first.
    He places a disc of his color in a square where this disc can outflankes one or more his opponent's discs.
-   To place a disc is to click a square in which he wants to place his disc.
+   To place a disc is to choose a square in which he wants to place his disc.
    Then his turn has finshed.
 1. Next, the white player places a disc and his turn has finished.
    If there is no square in which he can place a disc, his turn is passed and his opponent's turn comes.